calmofthestorm/recursive_remote/README.md

     that is explicitly marked as a basis via the `recursive-shallow-basis` config option.
 Thus, marking a rev as basis just pretends it exists on the remote.

+[^4]: I suppose some kind of UI could be added to require the user to specify
+    both SHA1 and SHA256 on the initial pull, but trust-on-first-use is good enough for my threat model.